indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 Using a commercial controller of some kind can simplify the design of the Arduino project.
 A controller can provide proper sizing of the motor for the size and weight of the roof.
 Provide obstruction protection, enforce range limits, variable force adjustments, slow start and slow stop to lessen the impact of sudden activation to get the roof moving.
 Some models will run off solar power and the choice of chain or track.
 With a controller that can be activated by a single or a pair of on/off button it is a simple job to wire a relay in parallel to emulate the pushing of a button.
 There is built in support in the example relay code to temporarily close a relay for a particular length of time.
 Such controllers have their own way of detecting the end of roof travel in order to stop movement.
 Additional switches are required to notify the Arduino when the roof is fully opened or fully closed.
 The Arduino can then relay that information to the driver when requested.

 ## Arduino Examples
-Example Arduino code is provided as a starting point in the directory used to do the install of the driver.
+Example Arduino code is provided as a starting point.
 The Arduino code examples provides communication with the driver and template code for reading switches and setting relays.
 The selected starting code will need to be moved to a directory for development.
 The name of the directory and the name of the Arduino sketch should be the same.
 The code name must have a .ino extension.
-For example ~/Projects/my-arduino/my-arduino.ino Then you work in the Arduino IDE to edit and load the code onto your Arduino device.
+For example ~/Projects/arduino/roof/roof.ino Then you work in the Arduino IDE to edit and load the code onto your Arduino device.
 The IDE can be downloaded and installed from the arduino.cc web site.
-There are five examples of Arduino code that work with the protocol used by the driver.
+You use the IDE to select the type of Arduino board you are working with and define the USB port connecting it.
+The IDE can be used to edit the code, run builds and load the built sketch onto the Arduino board. https://www.arduino.cc/en/software.
+Use the most recent Arduino IDE 2 release.

 ### rolloff.ino.standard.
 This is a non specific general example as a starting point.
 It is close to the AR1450 example.
 But without the Arduino Due specific code and the pull-down resistor orientation in the specific implementation.
 If an external controller solution is to be used such as a sliding gate or garage opener controller that provides its own control for stopping the motor when it reaches limits.
 This might be the Arduino code to use as a starting point.